MELDProject/meld_graph/docs/install_native.md

 ::::

 ## Prerequisites
-For preprocessing, MELD classifier requires Freesurfer.
+For preprocessing, the MELD classifier requires Freesurfer.
 It is trained on data from versions 6 & v5.3, but compatible with Freesurfer **version up to V7.2**.
 You must already have a freesurfer `license.txt` that was obtained by [following the instructions on their wiki](https://surfer.nmr.mgh.harvard.edu/fswiki/License).

 :::{warning}
 MELD will not work on Freesurfer v7.3 and above